WL-Amigo/waifu2x-converter-cpp/README.md

 ## Fork logs:
 This program got forked a lot a this point, for history there is a list of author and major code changes since each fork:
 [Fork changes](FORK_CHANGES.md)

+## Notes:

+I'd appreciate any help on this project, I do not want yet another fork... so if you have improvement ideas or find bugs, please make a pull request or open an issue :)!